-After years spent in the fast-paced, high-pressure profession, a peaceful life in the classroom might be sounding pretty great.
-Whether you’re starting to feel the effects of nursing burnout or you’re just ready for something new, becoming a nurse educator has a lot to offer.
+But after years spent in the fast-paced, high-pressure profession, a peaceful life in the classroom might be sounding pretty great.
+Whether you’re starting to feel the effects of nursing burnout or you’re just ready to take on a new challenge, becoming a nurse educator has a lot to offer.

 8 Things future nurse educators need to know

-It’s not like you wake up one morning, put on the coffee and think, “Hey, I should be a nurse educator!”
+You’re not likely to just wake up one morning, put on the coffee and think, “Hey, I should be a nursing instructor!”
 As with any journey, the path that leads nurses into education tends to start long before they apply for the job.
-For Tami J. Rogers, PhD, DVM, MSN and educator at the Rasmussen College School of Nursing, it started in nursing school.
+For Tami J. Rogers, PhD, DVM, MSN and educator at the Rasmussen University School of Nursing, it started in nursing school.

 “I was selected to be a peer tutor and help struggling students learn difficult skills and concepts,” Rogers explains.
 After graduating and spending time working in the field, she began working with local community college students in their last term as they rotated through her unit.
 “By then, I was officially enjoying being a nurse educator and wanted to pursue a full-time position in that specialty,” she recalls.

 If you’re currently working as a nurse, you likely encounter teaching opportunities often during your shifts.
 Whether it’s educating a patient on treatment options or helping a new nurse learn the ropes, these moments may provide the spark that lights your passion to pursue the path of nursing instruction.

 2. Nursing and teaching require similar traits